JoanPeturPetersen/scientific_python_presentation/scientific_python.md

 Numpy - references
 ==================

-There might be some nasty surprices using NumPy arrays:
+There might be some nasty surprises using NumPy arrays:

     >>> import numpy as np
     >>> X = np.array([[1,2],[3,4]])